Getting your genetic test results

 • Getting the results of a genetic test is likely to be an emotional time

-• You may feel shocked and upset if you have inherited a faulty gene
+• You may feel shocked and upset if you have inherited a gene change

 • Your doctor might recommend regular screening or treatment to reduce your risk of developing cancer

-What if the test doesn’t find a faulty gene?
+What if the test doesn’t find a gene change?

-A negative test result means that you are not carrying the faulty gene.
+A negative test result means that you are not carrying the gene they were looking for.
 This doesn’t mean that you definitely won’t get cancer.
-Your risk is the same as everyone else.
+Your risk is likely to be similar to everyone else.
 You can still reduce your risk by choosing a healthy lifestyle.

 You could still be at high risk of particular cancers even if you have a negative result.
 Genetic testing usually only looks for faults in the known high risk genes.
 The uncertainty of this can be very difficult to deal with.
 Your genetics counsellor will advise and support you.

-What if the test does find a faulty gene?
+What if the test does find a gene change?

-A positive test result means that you are carrying the faulty gene.
+A positive test result means that you are carrying the gene change.
 This doesn’t mean that you have or will definitely develop cancer.
 But your risk is higher than the general population.

 It can be difficult to find out that you have an increased risk of developing cancer.
 Most people who have a positive result will feel a range of emotions such as: